The benefits of using project management software

 If you're not already using automation software in your workplace, you're firmly in the minority.
 According to Zapier, "Nearly two-thirds of knowledge workers (64 percent) currently use automation software at work."

 And when you learn that "automation benefits 96% of people who use it at work," it's easy to see why.
-Leveraging project management software automation in the workplace can impart a number of benefits, including:
+Leveraging project management software automation in the workplace can result a number of benefits, including:

 An all-in-one project management app such as ClickUp is ideal for teams looking to manage tasks, projects, and human resources in one place.
 And ClickUp facilitates all of this with powerful yet accessible no-code automations.